owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

            ]

-Load our component
+Load your component
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

-Finally, we’ll load the components in a similar way to the “Download data” step.
-We use the configuration file we created in the third step to specify which Docker image is used, how it is to be invoked and what the input and output parameters are.
+Finally, load the components in a similar way to the *Download data* step.
+You use the configuration file created in the third step to specify which Docker image to use, how it is invoked and what the input and output parameters are.

 .. code-block:: python

    deploy_op = kfp.components.load_component_from_file(
       os.path.join('components', 'deploy', 'component.yaml'))

 The biggest advantage of this component creation method is extensibility.
-If we want to, we can use any language to create the command-line application implementation.
-We can use Python and Jinja (a free templating engine) in order to keep the code clean.
-We can have our manifest code in the template file, which was not possible with a function-based approach.
-Additionally, we do not need to install Python libraries every time we execute the step.
-That means faster execution times!
+You may use any language to create the command-line application implementation as you want.
+You use Python and Jinja (a free templating engine) in order to keep the code clean.
+You have your manifest code in the template file, which is not possible with a function-based approach.
+Additionally, you do not need to install Python packages every time you execute the step.
+That means faster executions.

-If you don’t want to build your own Docker image, feel free to use the one we’ve set up in the repository.
+Feel free to use the Docker image set up and pushed into Docker image repository.

 Put the MLOps pipeline together
 -------------------------------

-We’ve defined all the components – now let’s create a pipeline from them.
-We need to put them in the proper order, define inputs and outputs and add appropriate configuration values.
+You’ve defined all the components – now let’s create a pipeline from them.
+You need to put them in proper order, define inputs and outputs and add appropriate configuration values.

 .. code-block:: python